uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/copysign.rst

-   The copysign(a,b) function returns the first vector argument elements withthe sign changed to match the sign of the second vector argument'scorresponding elements.
+   The copysign(a,b) function returns the first vector argument elements with the sign changed to match the sign of the second vector argument's corresponding elements.

    .. container:: tablenoborder